 - When you are with her, pay complete attention to her.
 Show interest in her life and problems.
 Be sensitive to her needs.

-A father is the head of the family, to whom the children look up to for support and guidance.
+A father is the head of the family, and the children look up to him for support, guidance, and mentorship.
 We know how a man influences his daughter to have a better life.
 And an active dad goes out of his way to keep his little girl happy.

 But what happens when that most important person is not there in a girl’s life?